Chevrolet Corvette: Seventh generation (C7; 2014–2019)

 Chevrolet announced the C7 Z06 at the 2014 Detroit Auto Show.
-The 2015 Z06 Corvette has 650 hp from the supercharged LT4 aluminum 6.2 L V8 engine.
+The 2015 Z06 Corvette produced 650 hp from the supercharged LT4 aluminum 6.2 L V8 engine.

 The new generation Corvette resurrected the "Stingray" name.
 Originally spelled "Sting Ray" on 1963 through 1967 models and "Stingray" from 1969 until 1976.

-For the 2015 model, Chevrolet began offering a transaxle version of the 8L90 8-speed automatic to replace the previous 6-speed 6L80.
+For the 2015 model, Chevrolet began offering a transaxle version of the 8L90 eight-speed automatic to replace the previous six-speed 6L80.

 For the 2017 model year Chevrolet once again introduced the Grand Sport (GS) model.
-This model includes Z06 wide-body styling features and suspension tuning along with the Z51 dry sump LT1 engine configuration.
+This model included Z06 wide-body styling features and suspension tuning along with the Z51 dry sump LT1 engine configuration.
 Grand Sport models were available in 10 exterior colors and could have the optional Heritage Package which included hash-mark fender graphics (available in six colors.
 As part of the introduction of the Grand Sport in Geneva, Switzerland, Chevrolet also announced a 2017 Chevrolet Corvette Grand Sport Collector Edition that was to be limited to 1,000 vehicles in total with 850 for the US Market.
 Final production numbers show 784 Coupes and 151 Convertibles were built; 935 total.